vrcd-community/VPMReposSynchronizer/README.md

 ## Usage

+> This README file is outdated!
+I will write a new one in my free time.

 ### Dotnet

 > If you want to running it in a production environment, you need to setup a service or daemon.